nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/using-okta-as-a-saml-provider.md

 ---
-title: Using Okta as a SAML provider
+title: Setting up Okta as a SAML provider
 weight: 1
 ---